Marouan-git/SpinQuant/README.md

 ### **1\.
 Analyze Model Sensitivity (PPL Degradation or Top-k Stability)**

 The first step is to run an analysis to determine how sensitive each module is to quantization.
 This fork provides two primary methods for this: PPL Degradation and Top-k Stability.

+Other sensitivity metrics can be computed using the [LMAnalyser tool](https://github.com/Marouan-git/LMAnalyser) and then used here.

 #### **a.
 Perplexity (PPL) Degradation Analysis**